adeladel2019/Hello-World/README.md

 # Hello-World
-The is my first repository
+This is my first repository in github